Which file types are commonly associated with virtual machines in VMware?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The choice that accurately identifies files commonly associated with virtual machines in VMware includes VMX, VMDK, and VMSD.
+The file types commonly associated with virtual machines in VMware include VMX, VMDK, and VMSD.

 Subscribe